5T33Z0/OC-Little-Translated/E_Compatibility_Charts/README.md

 # Compatibility charts
-Listed below, you find some charts containing useful information about SMBIOS, Harware and DRM compatibility as well as NVRAM variables.
+Listed below, you find some charts containing useful information about SMBIOS, Hardware and DRM compatibility as well as NVRAM variables.

 ## SMBIOS Compatibility Chart
 Check this [spreadsheet](https://docs.google.com/spreadsheets/d/1yLZeRFeONwDj1zMoONQAQ4rlodAnME1q5jFXE-q5H8s/edit#gid=0) to find out which SMBIOS is natively supported by which versions of macOS.